aiven/devportal/docs/products/kafka/kafka-connect/howto/gcs-sink.rst

 7. After all the settings are correctly configured, click on **Create new connector**
 8. Verify the connector status under the **Connectors** tab
-9. Verify the presence of the data in the target OpenSearch service, the index name is equal to the Apache Kafka topic name
+9. Verify the presence of the data in the target GCS bucket

 ..
 Note::